nicklafferty/craftycody/content/crafts/how-to-put-together-an-athleisure-look-that-vibes.md

 ### Accessories

-Sunglasses, hoop earrings, and baseball hats.
+Sunglasses, hoop earrings, leg warmers, and baseball hats.

 ## What brands to buy?